The Advent of Christianity in Mizoram:

 Only initially Savidge and Lorrain paid the salary of one or two evangelists from their mission fund.
 But they soon stopped it fearing that the Mizo Christians might depend upon those funds.
 Then, only the salaries of the BMS missionaries were paid by the BMS.
 Therefore, most of the evangelism among the Mizos were done by the Mizo evangelists, of course, together with the guidance and help of the BMS missionaries.
 Most of the Mizos had become Christians when the Mizo Churches celebrated 50th anniversary of the arrival of the first missionaries in 1944.

 The BCM is also a missionary church from the very beginning.
 When most of the Mizos were evangelized, the BCM started sending missionaries among other tribes in Mizoram, particularly among the Brus and Chakmas in 1939.
 Then it started an outreached mission in 1969, sending missionaries to Assam among the Rabhas.
 Then, more and more missionaries have been sent to different places of Mizoram, outside Mizoram, and outside India as well.
-The places where BCM missionaries are working now and the number of missionaries (including native employees) may be mentioned as follow (as on 12th June, 2012):

 We may say that the BCM has been self-sufficient from the very beginning till today.
 The salary of all the workers have been and are being paid from the contribution of the church members from its inception, except, as it has been mentioned above, that only the salary of few evangelists (one or two) had been paid for a short period of time at the initial stage from the BMS’ fund.
 Other than that BCM is paying the salary of all its workers, excluding those few employees under partnership with other mission agencies.
 Of course, it has been receiving some funds from different agencies for some special projects.